How to Design Ad Banners that Drive CTR

 We keep swiping on Tinder because the next person might be the love of our life.
 We check our Facebook feed while hanging out with friends so that we won’t miss out on something more interesting.
 We text while driving so we won’t be left out of an “important” conversation.

 The Fear of Missing Out is the consuming sensation that everyone around you knows something, owns something, or does something, and you’re missing out on it.
+It has become a driving force behind the decision-making process in today’s world simply because nobody wants to be left out.

 But Be Careful.

+Manipulating people into buying something isn’t exactly ethical.
+Especially considering that extreme cases of FOMO can lead to depression.
 But there are ways of using it to encourage people to take action without putting too much pressure on them.

 Limited offers.
 Bonus or free guide on sign-up.